-A. Allowance for do accounts bubtful To prepare for credit losses on receivables, an estimated uncollectable amount is provided at the amount estimated by either using the historical rate of credit loss for general receivables, or based on individual consideration of collectability for specific receivables such as highly doubtful receivables.
+A. Allowance for doubtful accounts To prepare for credit losses on receivables, an estimated uncollectable amount is provided at the amount estimated by either using the historical rate of credit loss for general receivables, or based on individual consideration of collectability for specific receivables such as highly doubtful receivables.
 B. Provision for bonuses For appropriation for the payment of bonuses to employees, of the estimated amount of bonuses to be paid, the amount estimated to cover the consolidated fiscal year under review is provided.
-C. Provision for bonuse directors (and other offic
+C. Provision for bonuses for directors (and other officers) In preparation for expenditure on bonuses for directors (and other officers), the amount is recorded based on the estimated amount of bonuses to be paid for the consolidated fiscal year under review.